SeannieLim/WebPortfolio/README.md

 - **Description**: Display and search functionality for my YouTube videos directly on the portfolio.
 - **Features**:
-  - Display my latest YouTube videos.
+  - Display favourite athelete's youTube videos.
-  - Search for specific videos within my channel.
+  - Search for specific videos within that channel
   - Thumbnails, titles, and descriptions for each video.

 ### GitHub API Integration